 If the support person’s conduct does continue, there may be a requirement to speak with the employee to request that they reconsider who they bring with them as a support person going forward.

 Should the employer have a support person also?

 It is reasonable for the person conducting the meeting to also have a support person present should they feel it is necessary.
 An employer’s support person can provide support through taking notes during the meeting as well as assisting in with a debrief following a meeting.

-If you require assistance or HR Advice on any matter, please contact the team at HR Advice Online at [email protected] or on 1300 720 004.
+There are suitable templates available from the HR Advice Online website resources.
+If you require assistance with the resources, the process or advice on any other matter, please contact the team at HR Advice Online at [email protected] or on 1300 720 004.

 Information in HR Advice Online guides and blog posts is meant purely for educational discussion of human resources issues.
 It contains only general information about human resources matters and due to factors such as government legislation changes, may not be up-to-date at the time of reading.
 It is not legal advice and should not be treated as such.